Live Dealer French Roulette

 People might wonder why some of the announced bets contain the exact numbers they do.
 For instance, while the “neighbors of zero” bet is an accurate term, the numbers do not straddle the zero equally, because nine numbers are on one side of the 0 and seven numbers are on the other side.

-When discussing these bets below, I mention placing a chip on a spot.
-This might mean only 1 chip or a multiple of that chip.
+When discussing these bets below, we mention placing a chip on a spot.
+This might mean only one chip or a multiple of that chip.
 Thus, if you wanted to increase your bet, you would need to put the same multiple of chips on each spot.

 Voisins du Zero Bet

 Nine different chips are needed to make the wager.
 To make this bet, you place two chips on 0-2-3, one chip on the 4-7 split, one on the 12-15 split, one on the 18-21 split, one on the 19-22 split, two on the 25-26-28-29 corner, and one on the 32-35 split.
-Luckily, players who make this wager in a live casino can use the software to make the bet in a single click.
+Players who make this bet in a live casino can use the software to make it in a single click.